nilearn/nilearn/doc/manipulating_visualizing/data_preparation.rst

 ..................

-Rather than optimizing spatial properties of the neuroimaging data, the user typically wants to improve aspects of temporal data properties, before conversion to voxel signals.
+Rather than optimizing spatial properties of the neuroimaging data, the user may want to improve aspects of temporal data properties, before conversion to voxel signals.
 :class:`NiftiMasker` can also process voxel signals.
 Here are the possibilities:

 - Confound removal.
 Two ways of removing confounds are provided.
 Any linear trend can be removed by activating the `detrend` option.
-  This accounts for slowly (as opposed to abruptly or transiently) changes in voxel values along a series of brain images that are unrelated to the signal of interest (e.g., the neural correlates of cognitive tasks).
+  This accounts for slow (as opposed to abrupt or transient) changes in voxel values along a series of brain images that are unrelated to the signal of interest (e.g., the neural correlates of cognitive tasks).
   It is not activated